-- Unexcused absence from school. - Unexcused absences (cutting) from a class or classes. - Unexcused absence from a regularly scheduled activity. - Unexcused tardiness to school and/or class. - Violation of automobile driving-school bus transportation regulations. - Smoking or possession of tobacco, tobacco products, electronic (vapor) cigarettes, nicotine products or tobacco paraphernalia on property owned by the Board of Education. - Under the influence, use, possession or distribution of illicit or controlled substances or any chemical/substance which resembles same, and/or over-the-counter medications on school property or at any school-sanctioned activity. - Use, possession or distribution of mind-altering paraphernalia.

-- Possession of weapons or "look-alike" weapons or any type of self-protection devices (mace, pepper spray) on school property. - Possession of, or igniting of any explosive, incendiary, pyrotechnic or gaseous device, which produces an explosion, smoke, fire, gas, or odor. - Fighting/ aggression/inappropriate physical contact. - Use of abusive language: including, but not limited to the use of racial or religious remarks. - Physical reaction to a teacher and/or other school employees (striking, kicking, pushing or threatening with fists or weapon). - Verbal disrespect, defiance, insubordination, obscene gestures, or threatening a teacher and/or other school employee. - Theft of or possession of stolen property. - Damage to, vandalism of, and/or misuse of school or private property. - Dress code violation. - Missing assigned detention and/or suspension. - Falsely representing or attempting to falsely represent any information given to school officials, or use the name of another person to commit libel or slander. - Gambling and/or card playing of any kind. - Publication, distribution and/or possession of any material not approved by the school administration. - Obstruction of justice -- lack of cooperation with school officials, failure to tell the truth. - Harassment/Bullying/Cyber-bullying/Intolerance/Dating Violence/Endangering of others. - Hazing or initiation of students. - Failure to comply with the rules and regulations of an extracurricular activity, and or classroom policy and procedures. - Public display of affection. - Outside of school building/off school property unauthorized. - Plagiarism/Cheating or the appearance of cheating. - Profanity, indecent or obscene language, gestures, and/or images. - Failure to comply with Jackson's computer/technology policy. - Threats of violence, assault, inciting panic, real or symbolic intimidation. - Improper possession or misuse of personal or school electronic devices, such as but not limited to cell phones, laptops, memory sticks, IPODS, IPADS, MP3's, E-Readers, etc. - Aiding and abetting violations of school rules (assisting others in the violation of any school rule). - Disruption of the educational environment. - Repeated and/or multiple violations of School Code of Conduct. - Students failing to comply with disciplinary penalties. - General/Gross misconduct, failure to comply with reasonable rules and regulations, and/or insubordination. - Students failing to comply with disciplinary penalties.
+- 1. Unexcused absence from school. - 2.
+Unexcused absences (cutting) from a class or classes. - 3.
+Unexcused absence from a regularly scheduled activity. - 4.
+Unexcused tardiness to school and/or class. - 5.
+Violation of automobile driving-school bus transportation regulations. - 6.
+Smoking or possession of tobacco, tobacco products, electronic (vapor) cigarettes, nicotine products or tobacco paraphernalia on property owned by the Board of Education. - 7.
+Under the influence, use, possession or distribution of illicit or controlled substances or any chemical/substance which resembles same on school property or at any school-sanctioned activity. - 8.
+Use, possession or distribution of mind-altering paraphernalia. - 9.
+Possession of weapons or "look-alike" weapons or any type of self-protection devices (mace, pepper spray) on school property. - 10.
+Possession of, or igniting of any explosive, incendiary, pyrotechnic or gaseous device, which produces an explosion, smoke, fire, gas, or odor. - 11.
+Fighting/ aggression/inappropriate physical contact. - 12.
+Use of abusive language: including, but not limited to the use of racial or religious remarks. - 13.
+Physical reaction to a teacher and/or other school employees (striking, kicking, pushing or threatening with fists or weapon). - 14.
+Verbal disrespect, defiance, insubordination, obscene gestures, or threatening a teacher and/or other school employee. - 15.
+Theft of or possession of stolen property. - 16.
+Damage to, vandalism of, and/or misuse of school or private property. - 17.
+Dress code violation. - 18.
+Missing assigned detention and/or suspension. - 19.
+Falsely representing or attempting to falsely represent any information given to school officials, or use the name of another person to commit libel or slander. - 20.
+Gambling and/or card playing of any kind. - 21.
+Publication, distribution and/or possession of any material not approved by the school administration. - 22.
+Obstruction of justice -- lack of cooperation with school officials, failure to tell the truth. - 23.
+Harassment/Bullying/Cyber-bullying/Intolerance/Dating Violence/Endangering of others. - 24.
+Hazing or initiation of students. - 25.
+Failure to comply with the rules and regulations of an extracurricular activity, and or classroom policy and procedures. - 26.
+Public display of affection. - 27.
+Outside of school building/off school property unauthorized. - 28.
+Plagiarism/Cheating or the appearance of cheating. - 29.
+Profanity, indecent or obscene language, gestures, and/or images. - 30.
+Failure to comply with Jackson's computer/technology policy. - 31.
+Threats of violence, assault, inciting panic, real or symbolic intimidation. - 32.
+Improper possession or misuse of personal or school electronic devices, such as but not limited to cell phones, laptops, memory sticks, IPODS, IPADS, Chromebooks, etc. - 33.
+Aiding and abetting violations of school rules (assisting others in the violation of any school rule). - 34.
+Disruption of the educational environment. - 35.
+Repeated and/or multiple violations of School Code of Conduct. - 36.
+Students failing to comply with disciplinary penalties. - 37.
+General/Gross misconduct, failure to comply with reasonable rules and regulations, and/or insubordination.